White House Plumbers

-The White House Plumbers, sometimes simply called the Plumbers, the Room 16 Project, or more officially, the White House Special Investigations Unit, was a covert White House Special Investigations Unit, established within a week after the publication of the Pentagon Papers in June 1971, during the presidency of Richard Nixon.
+The White House Plumbers, sometimes simply called the Plumbers, the Room 16 Project, ODESSA or more officially, the White House Special Investigations Unit, was a covert White House Special Investigations Unit, established within a week of the publication of the Pentagon Papers in June 1971, during the presidency of Richard Nixon.
 Its task was to stop and/or respond to the leaking of classified information, such as the Pentagon Papers, to the news media.
-The work of the unit "tapered off" after the bungled "Ellsberg break-in" but some of its former operatives branched into illegal activities while still employed at the White House together with managers of the Committee to Re-elect the President, including the Watergate break-in and the ensuing Watergate scandal.
+The work of the unit "tapered off" after the bungled "Ellsberg break-in" but some of its former operatives branched into illegal activities while still employed at the White House together with managers of the Committee for the Re-Election of the President, including the Watergate break-in and the ensuing Watergate scandal.
 The group has been described as Nixon's "fixers".

 Name

-On Thanksgiving, 1971, David Young arrived home from his planning at the Special Investigative Unit, when his grandmother asked him, "What do you do at the White House?"
-He replied, "I am helping the president stop some leaks."
+On Thanksgiving, 1971, David Young arrived home from his planning at the Special Investigative Unit, when his grandmother asked him, "What do you do at the White House?", he replied, "I am helping the president stop some leaks", purposely playing off on information leak versus water leak.
 She exclaimed, "Oh, you're a plumber!"
 Young, E. Howard Hunt, and G. Gordon Liddy then put up a sign on their office with the title "The Plumbers", but it was taken down as their operations were intended to be top secret.
 Still, the name stuck for the group.

 Members

 The Plumbers came to include several Watergate figures including Frank Sturgis.
 Hunt was recommended by Charles Colson, and Liddy was recommended by Egil Krogh.
 Liddy coined his own sensitivity indicator for the group in the form of "ODESSA".
+ODESSA stood for "Organisation der ehemaligen SS-Angehörigen," Liddy termed the unit's mission as "directed to eliminate subversion of the secrets of the administration."
+He marked the Plumber's official papers with the monicker.

-Some authors believe Central Intelligence Agency (CIA) officer John Paisley was a member of the Plumbers.
-Paisley was assigned to the CIA's Office of Security, of which Nixon campaign security coordinator and Watergate burglar James McCord was once a member.
+Central Intelligence Agency officer John Paisley worked with the Plumbers through the CIA's Office of Security, of which Nixon campaign security coordinator and Watergate burglar James McCord was once a member.
 On August 9, 1971, Young's memo indicates he met with Paisley and OS Director Howard Osborn, in which Paisley provided a list of objectives for the Special Investigations Unit.